Implementation guide

 1.1 Information and records management must be directed by strategy and policy, and reviewed and monitored regularly

-Strategy and policy include:
+Your strategy and policy should include:

 appointment of an Executive Sponsor to oversee information and records management – requirement 1.2